-Hawaii might just be the closest thing on earth to paradise, with seemingly no end to its natural beauty.
-Famous for its relaxed island lifestyle and rainforest treks that pass volcanoes, waterfalls and forests, Hawaii is an adventurers playground.
-Not to mention the awesome arts and culture scene which is not to be missed.
 However, there’s one thing that stands out above all else – The spectacular beaches in Hawaii.
-They come in all shapes and sizes, and are easily recognisable from their classic turquoise waves lapping against a powdery white shore.
+They come in all shapes and sizes, and are easily recognizable from their classic turquoise waves lapping against a powdery white shore.

-But that’s not the only type of beach on offer here: The volcanoes mean there are also black sand beaches in Hawaii, and you can trade digging your toes into the powdery white sand for awesome surfing and stand up paddleboarding.
+But that’s not the only type of beach on offer here: The volcanoes mean there are also black sand beaches in Hawaii, and you can trade digging your toes into the powdery white sand for awesome surfing and stand up paddle boarding.

 When to Go to Beaches in Hawaii